Azure-Samples/azure-opensource-labs/cloud-native/aks-open-service-mesh/04-osm-traffic-splitting/README.md

 ## Wrap up and next steps

-In this multi-part lab, we deployed an AKS cluster with Bicep and enabled the Web Application Routing and Open Service Mesh add-ons.
+In this multi-part lab, we deployed an AKS cluster using Bicep and enabled the Web Application Routing and Open Service Mesh add-ons.
 These open-source components can be installed in your cluster manually; however, when you enable them as add-ons, they are managed by the Azure platform and are fully supported.

 There's more to OSM than what we explored in this lab.
 We only controlled traffic from an ingress perspective but with OSM, you can also control [egress traffic][osm_egress].
 You can also implement patterns and practices to help with application resiliency using techniques like [rate limiting][osm_rate_limiting], [retry][osm_retry], and [circuit breakers][osm_circuit_breaker].
 I encourage you to visit the links in the resources section below to learn and implement more.